DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 What will I study in History (Conquest, Control & Resistance) A-level?

-For Paper 1 you will study The Crusades, c1095-1204 which focuses on Christian Europe's first four campaigns in the Middle East.
-This paper requires you to examine issues across the breadth of the whole period, with a special focus on the differences in historians' interpretations of the failure of the Fourth Crusade.
+For Paper 1 we study the Crusades, c1095-1204 which focuses on Christian Europe's first four campaigns in the Middle East.
+This paper requires you to examine issues across the breadth of the whole period, with a special focus on the differences of historians' interpretations on the failure of the Fourth Crusade.

 Paper 2 focuses on Anglo-Saxon England and the Norman Kingdom, c1053-1106.
 You will examine the changes that take place after the Norman Conquest, covering events in both England and Normandy.
 This paper has a source focus, requiring you to examine the ways historians use contemporary sources as part of historical enquiries.